pgjdbc/pgjdbc/README.md

 This isn't a guide on how to use JDBC - for that refer to [Oracle's website](http://www.oracle.com/technetwork/java/javase/jdbc/) and the [JDBC tutorial](http://docs.oracle.com/javase/tutorial/jdbc/).

-For problems with this driver, refer to driver's [home page](http://jdbc.postgresql.org/) and associated [mailing list](http://archives.postgresql.org/pgsql-jdbc/).
+For problems with this driver, refer to driver's [home page](https://jdbc.postgresql.org/) and associated [mailing list](https://archives.postgresql.org/pgsql-jdbc/).

 ## Downloading pre-built drivers

 Most people do not need to compile PgJDBC.
-You can download prebuilt versions of the driver from the [Postgresql JDBC site](http://jdbc.postgresql.org/) or using your chosen dependency management tool:
+You can download prebuilt versions of the driver from the [PostgreSQL JDBC site](https://jdbc.postgresql.org/) or using your chosen dependency management tool:

 ## Changelog